Government Invests 560 Billion Won in Upstage and AI Infrastructure

 What happened

 The Korea National Growth Fund approved a 560 billion won equity investment in Upstage, according to reporting by Yonhap and Chosun (committee decision taken at a meeting on April 30).
-Chosun reports the capital stack as 100 billion won from the Advanced Strategic Industry Fund, 30 billion won from KDB and 430 billion won from private investors including SK Networks, Sazze Partners, Woori Venture Partners and Mirae Asset.
-Yonhap reports that Upstage was founded in 2020 and is valued at over 1 trillion won.
+Chosun reports the capital stack as 100 billion won from the Advanced Strategic Industry Fund, 30 billion won from KDB, and 430 billion won from private investors including SK Networks, Sazze Partners, Woori Venture Partners, and Mirae Asset.
+Yonhap reports Upstage was founded in 2020 and is valued at over 1 trillion won.
 The same fund committee approved equity support and SPC capital for a National AI Computing Center in Haenam, with reporting indicating plans to introduce about 15,000 advanced AI semiconductors such as GPUs and NPUs and to secure 40 billion won in SPC capital for initial procurement (Chosun, Khan, DigitalToday).

-Technical details
+Technical context

 Industry context